Kotra (river)

 The Kotra (Котра; Katra) is a 109 km river in Belarus and Lithuania.
 The river is an example of a rare phenomenon of river bifurcation.

-At first, the Kotra and Ūla form one river, known as the Pelesa, which originates in Belarus and flows in a northwestern direction.
+At first, the Kotra and Ūla form one river, known as the Pelesa, which originates in Belarus and flows in a northwesterly direction.
 Just past the Belarus–Lithuania border, between the villages of Paramėlis and Kazliškės, some 22 km southeast of Varėna, it branches out into two independent rivers: the Kotra, a tributary of the Neman, and the Ūla, a tributary of the Merkys.
-This situation arose in the second half of the 19th century when the Ūla, due to its channel erosion, crossed the water divide between its own and the Kotra's drainage basins.
+The bifurcation happened in the second half of the 19th century when the Ūla, due to its channel erosion, crossed the water divide between its own and the Kotra's drainage basins.
 As a result, the Ūla enlarged its basin by some 410 km2 and the Kotra lost two of its tributaries.
 These processes also caused a decrease in groundwater levels and the almost total disappearance of several lakes in the area.